Determine the Best Record Maching Method for Your Use Case

 • Select multiple fields to create a composite external ID.
 For example, you can uniquely identify an account by combining its name and type.

 • Select one or more parent lookup fields as an external ID to uniquely match a record under the parent records instead of the entire org.
-This technique is useful for records which do not have a unique org-wide identifier.
+This technique is useful for records that do not have a unique org-wide identifier.

 Match First Found

-Skip Duplicate – If the SOQL query returns more than one matching record, AppOps Release skips that source record and does not insert or update any of the matching records in the destination org.
-If one record matches, AppOps Release updates the record.
-If no record matches, AppOps Release inserts a new record.
+Skip Duplicate – If the SOQL query returns more than one matching record, Release skips that source record and does not insert or update any of the matching records in the destination org.
+If one record matches, Release updates the record.
+If no record matches, Release inserts a new record.

 Options for Handling Duplicate Records

-AppOps Release record matching methods provide these ways to handle multiple matching records:
+Release record matching methods provide these ways to handle multiple matching records:

 • Update the first match found.